-Acupuncture is a type of Chinese medicine that assists with energy flow in the body.
 Acupuncture seeks to reinstate health and equilibrium in the body by directing and regulating the energy of opposing forces, such as the energy of yin and yang.
 Acupuncture needles work to release energy that is blocked in the body.
 Acupuncturists and practitioners of holistic medicine target pressure points to stimulate the nervous system, which is believed to initiate a relaxation response.
+One of these pressure points is the daith, which is located in a region of the ear that, when stimulated, is theorized to ground and induce calm.

 For daith piercing to be successful, the piercing must be located at the precise point said to have calming effects.
 Daith piercing is a fairly new procedure performed at tattoo and piercing establishments and is conducted with a specialized, hollow needle.
 Daith piercing was originally done for artistic purposes, but is now often done by individuals that seek to alleviate symptoms of anxiety and migraines.
 Some individuals claim that daith piercing is comparable to acupuncture.